Heights for Pros: Nutrition and the brain

 Naturally fermented food (such as sauerkraut and kombucha)

 However, closely following the MIND diet isn’t always possible, particularly where restrictive diets and lifestyle factors come into play.
 For example, a vegan won’t be able to get any omega 3 from fish, so when recommending the diet, it’s important to consider where missing nutrients might come from.

-It’s also important not to assume that a patient, regardless of their current diet, isn’t deficient in certain nutrients.
-We conducted a nutrition study, and found that deficiencies are wider spread than you might think.
-Of our samples, 70% were deficient in thiamine, 71% were deficient in vitamin D, and a whopping 88% weren’t getting enough riboflavin.
+It’s also important not to assume that a patient, regardless of their current diet, isn’t lacking in certain nutrients.
+We conducted a nutrition study, and found that low vitamin levels are wider spread than you might think.
+Of our samples, 70% were lacking in thiamine, 71% were lacking in vitamin D, and a whopping 88% weren’t getting enough riboflavin.